kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 without having to manually type in commands for each step.

-For example, let's say you have a Python project with multiple modules, each with their own dependencies.
-You would need to install these dependencies and set up the environment in order to run the project.
+For example, let's say you have a Python project with multiple modules, each with its dependencies.
+You would need to install these dependencies and set up the environment to run the project.
 With a Makefile, you can automate this process by defining targets for each step of the build, such as "install dependencies", "set up environment", "run tests", etc.